Kick off those shoes and relax on some of North Norfolk’s glorious beaches

 Sunbathing and a picnic at Brancaster (or golf if you prefer to stay out of the sand)

-In my opinion Brancaster is perfect for a family day out on the beach.
+In our opinion Brancaster is perfect for a family day out on the beach.
 Park in the beach car park and walk out towards the sea past the Royal West Norfolk clubhouse.
 As you walk through the deep sand you are greeted by many miles of fine, sandy beach, lagoons and sand dunes.
 Perfect for all beach sports, whether it be kite surfing, football or beach cricket.
 Head out at low tide and once at the beach, head right and you’ll have all the sand you’ll ever need.
 At low tide you will also see the old wreck but don’t be tempted to wade out through the shallow waters as sometimes the tide can return quickly.
 By turning left, you are able to walk down the beach for over a mile before reaching a channel of water coming in from the nearby lagoon.
 Here you will see a number of seals that often bask here and play in this sheltered area, giving you wonderful close-up views.
 Following the saltmarsh back towards the car park brings you back to the clubhouse.
 The Skylarks and Reed Buntings may will form a chorus of disapproval as you move past their territories with the occasional Marsh Harrier giving them further (and greater) concerns.

 Once on Brancaster beach, you won’t want to leave.
 So make sure you pack a picnic full of the best local fare by visiting Humble Pie in Burnham Market, The Crab Shed in Brancaster-Staithe, Thornham Deli in Thornham or The Norfolk Deli in Hunstanton to stock up with a tasty selection of local Norfolk produce.
 Beach towels and sun-cream are all that remain on the shopping list for a good day out.